Best daily deals

 Kaitlyn Cimino / Android Authority

-The Xiaomi Mi Band 7 is the latest device in the company’s long but reliable line of affordable fitness trackers.
-Like the devices before it, the latest Mi Band builds on the improvements of its predecessor without asking consumers to break the bank.
-While other products now challenge the budget fitness tracker segment, the Mi Band 7 is in a great position to retain the best affordable tracker crown for another year.
+The Xiaomi Mi Band 7 is a newer entry into the company’s long but reliable line of affordable fitness trackers.
+Like the devices before it, the Mi Band 7 builds on the improvements of its predecessor without forcing consumers to break the bank.
+While other products now challenge the budget fitness tracker segment, the Mi Band 7 remains an enticing option for many, and for good reason.
 Here’s everything you need to know about the Xiaomi Mi Band 7.

 Xiaomi Mi Band 7: At a glance

 The Xiaomi Mi Band 7 is the seventh major revision of the company’s affordable fitness tracker series.
-It first launched in China and was officially made available on May 31.
+It first launched in China and was officially available on May 31, 2022.
 Xiaomi announced its global rollout plans a month later.
-Xiaomi’s also referring to the Mi Band 7 as the Mi Smart Band 7 in international markets.
+Xiaomi also refers to the Mi Band 7 as the Mi Smart Band 7 in international markets.

 Xiaomi Mi Band 7Xiaomi Mi Band 7